Ray Mencio’s Final Mock Draft

 10) Dallas Cowboys: Jaycee Horn, CB, South Carolina

-12) Philadelphia Eagles (from MIA): DeVonta Smith, WR, Alabama
+12) Philadelphia Eagles (from MIA): Jaylen Waddle, WR, Alabama

-13) Los Angeles Chargers: Patrick Surtain II, CB, Alabama
+13) Los Angeles Chargers: Patrick Surtain, CB, Alabama

 20) Chicago Bears: Teven Jenkins, OT, Oklahoma St.